-If a dynamometer is available, it may be used by any competing team during the specified time.
-All vehicles to be dynamometer tested must have acquired the safety & technical inspection decal prior to testing.
+If a dynamometer is available, it may be used by any competing team.
+Vehicles to be dynamometer tested must have passed all parts of technical inspection.
 Fuel, ignition and drivetrain tuning will be permitted while testing on the dynamometer.

 5.10.2 Problem Resolution